 SzZt launched their online site in 1998, which remains the only legal site in the country.
 After Hungary joined the EU in 2004, the UK operator Sportingbet tried to launch a Hungarian language website.
 While Sportingbet remained firmly of the opinion that EU law permitted their operations, the Hungary gambling watchdog took legal action and issued Sportingbet’s Hungarian media buyer, Provimar Kft , a fine of Ft500,000.

 As internet gambling grew across the world, so it became increasing difficult to block online sports betting sites.
-Hungary tried again in 2006, again targeting Sportingbet among other sportsbooks, online casinos and poker sites.
+Hungary tried again in 2006, again targeting Sportingbet among other betting sites, online casinos and poker sites.
 Pressure was also put on domestic banks and credit card providers to block transactions to international gaming sites.

 The monopoly Hungary has tried to enforce on its online market has drawn much criticism from the EU.
 This resulted in new laws being introduced in 2013 which allowed for foreign companies to enter the market.
 Unfortunately the system passed was not as open as it first appeared, with a hefty price tag of around $440k for each service provided , to be renewed every 5 years which the state operators would avoid due to being grandfathered into the market.